devoteamgcloud/dataform-assertions/README.md

 ## Warning

-Dataform assertions are SQL-based, and they are executed in the warehouse.
-This means that they can be expensive to run, especially if you have a large amount of data.
+Dataform assertions are SQL-based and executed in the data warehouse.
+This means that they can be resource-intensive, especially when dealing with a large volume of data.

-In the Dataform UI you have the possibility to check full assertions queries and bytes processed before running them.
-Depending on the size of the tables in your warehouse, you may want to run these assertions less frequently than other Dataform actions, or limit the number of assertions.
+In the Dataform UI, you have the option to review complete assertion queries and the amount of data processed before running them.
+Depending on the size of the tables in your data warehouse, you might consider running these assertions less frequently compared to other Dataform actions or limiting the number of assertions.

 ## Supported warehouses